nicopierson/unwined/README.md

 </p>

 # Unwined
+Find the perfect wine whether you're just getting started or if you are a wine enthusiast.

-Unwined is a platform for wine enthusiasts to discover and share their favorite wine.
+* Unwined is a platform for wine enthusiasts to discover and share their favorite wine.
 It is modeled after the Untappd app.
 * Reference to the <a href='https://www.github.com/nicopierson/unwined/wiki'>Unwined wiki docs</a>
 * View the <a href='https://unwined-wine-app.herokuapp.com/'>Unwined App</a> Live